valkey-io/valkey-doc/docs/manual/pipelining/index.md

 ## A real world code example

-In the following benchmark we'll use the Redis Ruby client, supporting pipelining, to test the speed improvement due to pipelining:
+In the following benchmark we'll use the Valkey Ruby client, supporting pipelining, to test the speed improvement due to pipelining:

 ```ruby
 require 'rubygems'